SecureNet

 Self-Hosted Blocklists

 Why Self-Hosted?
-We control uptime (not dependent on GitHub or third parties).
+We control uptime (not dependent on third-party hosting).
 Dead feeds get replaced transparently.
 Customer firewalls always receive updated lists.
 Format is guaranteed consistent.

 IP Blocklist Sources (~45,000 IPs)*

-*Counts update daily as sources refresh and community reports are added.
+*Counts update nightly as sources refresh and community reports are added.

 Community-Driven Protection